umutonij/Password-Locker/README.md

 ## Specifications

 Behaviour	Input	Output
-Display codes for navigation	In terminal: $./password.py	Welcome, choose an option: ca-Create Account, li-Log In, ex-Exit Display prompt for creating an account	Enter: ca	Enter your first name, last name and password Display prompt for login in	Enter: li	Enter your account name and password Display codes for navigation	Successful login	Choose an option: cc - Create Credential, dc - Display Credentials, copy - Copy Credential, ex - exit
+Display codes for navigation	In terminal: $./password.py	Welcome, choose an option: ca-Create Account, lg-Log In, ex-Exit Display prompt for creating an account	Enter: ca	Enter your first name, last name and password Display prompt for login in	Enter: lg	Enter your account name and password Display codes for navigation	Successful login	Choose an option: cc - Create Credential, dc - Display Credentials, copy - Copy Credential, ex - exit
 Display prompt for creating a credential	Enter: cc	Enter the site name, your username and password Display a list of credentials	Enter: dc	Prints a list of saved credentials